paradaochain/docs/src/dao_type.md

 ParaDAO initially has composable options that are designed to support 2 types of DAOs

-## 1. Individual support
+## Fanclub

 Inspired by Patreon / Substack, individuals who produces valuable contents may be supported by a community / fan base through a DAO.

 In this case,
-the DAO roles will only be the admin (content producer) and the supporters, where the supporters can participate in some polls / suggestion and the admin will have full control over the DAO treasury.
+the DAO roles will only be the Star(s) (content producers) and the supporters, where the supporters can participate in some polls / suggestion and the Star(s) will have full control over the DAO treasury.

-## 2. Interest Groups
+## Collab

 Inspired by meetup.com,
 a group of individuals may want to contribute to say a software code base, a meetup events etc.